OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 # Key Concepts

 The Open 3P data standard is to provide information about what packaging is made out of and how these materials flow through the packaging supply chain.
+With Open 3P, stakeholders in the packaging supply chain will be able to share information about materials, components and packaging in a standardised format.
+This will allow for better collaboration between manufacturers, brands, retailers, consumers, recyclers, compliance schemes and regulators.

+sequenceDiagram
+    participant manufacturers
+    participant brands
+    participant retailers
+    participant consumers
+    participant recyclers
+    participant compliance schemes
+    participant regulators
+    manufacturers->>brands
+    manufacturers->>retailers
+    manufacturers->>compliance schemes
+    manufacturers->>regulators
+    brands->>retailers
+    brands->>consumers
+    brands->>recyclers
+    brands->>compliance schemes
+    brands->>regulators
+    retailers->>consumers
+    retailers->>recyclers
+    retailers->>compliance schemes
+    retailers->>regulators
+    consumers->>recyclers
+    recyclers->>manufacturers
+    compliance schemes->>regulators

+# Definitions

 ## Base Materials
 - general template used to store information about a base level material